nimrasultan2/Internship-Data-Tasks/README.md

        I scanned for and removed duplicate rows to ensure each data point was unique and didn't skew the results.
        I utilized NumPy to perform array operations and calculate fundamental statistics, including the mean, median, and standard deviation of the numerical features.

-The completion of this task resulted in a high-quality, "analysis-ready" dataset.
+The completion of this task resulted in a high-quality, analysis-ready dataset.
+The cleaning process ensured that the resulting mean and median are based on unique, high-quality data points, providing a clear baseline for further machine learning modeling.